Big Hole 597 cfs—-Melrose

 The few guys who floated from Divide down came back with great reports on the streamer action in that section.

 Hard tellin how much higher the river will get and it depends on how much more rain we get.
 The weather pattern is for unsettled conditions well into next week.
-High temp for tomorrow is forecast to be only 47 with snow level … Continue reading
+High temp for tomorrow is forecast to be only 47 with snow … Continue reading

 With the river flow approaching 6000 cfs I would have to say it’s out for awhile.